 Similarities & Differences

 The Beta58A is said to be of a bit higher quality, with better sound and gain before feedback.

-- Your voice may sound more clear with the Beta58A.
+Your voice may sound more clear with the Beta58A.
 People are saying it just sounds better.

 The Beta58A has a sweeter high end and a stronger output level.
 It’s a bit brighter and crisper.

-- The polar patterns on each is a bit different.
-The SM58 sports a regular cardioid pattern, while the Sm58A has a supercardioid pattern.
+The polar patterns on each is a bit different.
+The SM58 sports a regular cardioid pattern, while the Beta 58A has a super-cardioid pattern.
 The difference?
-A regular cardioid will reject sound best from the back, while a supercardioid is more directional and less susceptible to feedback.
+A regular cardioid will reject sound best from the back, while a super-cardioid is more directional and less susceptible to feedback.

-The Beta58A has greater sensitivity and a 4db hotter output than the Sm58
+The Beta58A has greater sensitivity and a 4db hotter output than the Sm58.

 The frequency response is a bit different.
 As you can see below, the 58A reaches higher and lower on both ends of the spectrum.
 This doesn’t necessarily make the 58A “better.”
 It all depends on your voice, and you may not benefit from this added response range.

 The Beta 58A has a more durable grille.

 The 58A is quieter overall.

 The 58A is a bit more expensive.

 The Beta may do better with female vocals.

 Freq: 50-15K Hz